francoameri/home-lab/v2/README.md

 - **Least-privilege service accounts for integrations.** The monitoring stack's OPNsense exporter authenticates as a dedicated `monitoring-api` user scoped only to the read-only privileges it actually needs (no password login, no group membership); Pi-hole's exporter authenticates with an App Password generated after disabling destructive API actions.
 See [`opnsense.md`](opnsense.md#monitoring-api-access) and [`pihole.md`](pihole.md#monitoring-integration).
 - **Standing operational discipline:** every live change gets a ZFS-boot-environment rollback anchor (`bectl create`) and a config backup *before* the change, and claims about firewall/DNS/service behavior are verified against the running system (`pfctl`, `sockstat`, `drill`) rather than trusted from an exported config file.

+> **Why it matters:** rollback anchors before every change, least-privilege service accounts per integration, and verifying against the live system instead of an exported config file are all standard change-management discipline in regulated or on-call environments — applied here at home-lab scale specifically to build the habit, not just to check a box.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>

 ---